pearpages/js-functional-programming/medium/7-functors.md

 > **Functor** is a plain object (or type class in other languages) that implements the function map that, while running over each value in the object to produce a new object.

+> *Pointed Functor* is a subset of Functor, which has an interface that has a *of* contracts!

 ## Container

 ```js